 The T14 law schools are the top 14 schools in the US based on rankings.
 Among the T14, there isn’t much movement in these rankings year after year.
 We’ll teach you what each T14 law school is and what you need to know about them while you craft your school list.

-This list is ranked in order according to US News World and Report’s ranking of Best Law Schools.
+This list is ranked in order according to US News World and Report’s ranking of Best Law Schools, and shares distinguishing features as well as the GPA and LSAT requirements for the T14 law schools in the nation.

 SLS is well-known for its close-knit community, collaboration, and support between faculty members and students.
 With small class sizes, reading groups, seminars, and team-drive clinics, Stanford offers an intensive yet supportive learning experience.